eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

 - ``<ListeningPorts>``: Local port to work as TCP acceptor for input connections.
 If not set, the transport will work as TCP client only (**only** TCP).

-You can see more examples in :ref:`comm-transports-configuration`.
+There are more examples of transports descriptors in :ref:`comm-transports-configuration`.

 .. _xmldynamictypes:

 XML Dynamic Types
 -----------------

-XML Dynamic Types allows eProsima Fast RTPS to create Dynamic Types directly defining them through XML.
+XML Dynamic Types allows creating Dynamic Types to *eProsima Fast RTPS* directly defining them through XML.
-This allows any application to change TopicDataTypes without the need to change its source code.
+It allows any application to change TopicDataTypes without modifying its source code.

 XML Structure
 ^^^^^^^^^^^^^

-The XML Types definition (``<types>``, types tag) in the XML file can be placed similarly to the profiles tag.
+The XML Types definition (``<types>``, types tag) can be placed similarly to the profiles tag inside the XML file.
 It can be a stand-alone XML Types file or be a child of the Fast-RTPS XML root tag (``<dds>``).
-Inside the types tag, must be one or more type tags (``<type>``).
+Inside the types tag, there must be one or more type tags (``<type>``).

 Stand-Alone: